hindu-comm/weblogs/manasataramgini/2013/06/2013-06-30_susmerataya-saha-sammelana.md

 With khekalA and the bewitching madanAvatI,
 ecstatically with drAvinI, speedily with vegavatI,
-I am the great rudra of the churning\!”
+I am the great rudra of the churning!”

 He felt an uncontrollable force tearing him apart.
 He felt lifted of the ground and hurled as though he was shambara being hurled by maghavan